KiboNaku/EE461L_Project/README.md

+# Hosted Location

+This project is currently hosted at [Project Link](https://github.com/facebook/create-react-app).

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://thawing-stream-84291.herokuapp.com/).

 ## Available Scripts